Courses

 Visiting students can take this course as part of a Focus Area.

-The Foundations of Pre-Medicine Focus Area is a flexible program designed for students with an interest in the healthcare sector as well as those completing foundational prerequisite courses for graduate programs such as medicine and nursing.
+The Public Affairs and Sustainable Futures Focus Area is designed for students who are interested in the fast-paced world of the public sector and current events.
 Students enhance their academic experience through specialized co-curricular activities exclusive to the city and earn a Certification of Participation.

 Instructor